-This is where the Project Team has hoped to keep you informed generally about the progress of B4RN For Casterton.
+This is where the Project Team has kept you informed generally about the progress of B4RN For Casterton.

-Now that the project is due to be wound up we'll post news snippets here, give you information about any up-and-coming events, and alert you to anything which might need further action.
+Now that the project has been wound up we'll post news snippets here, give you information about any up-and-coming events, and alert you to anything which might need further action.

 We don't want to make unreasonable demands.
 On the basis of every little helps, we're happy for you to contribute when you can.
 We keep a list of those interested and send out an email when we need helpers saying what work is planned.
 Volunteers are welcome to come along for all or part of the time and do what they can when they can.
 Please just let us know that you're interested in principle (email firstname.lastname@example.org) and we'll add you to the list.

 Whatever you'd like to help with, we're interested.

 Currently we're mostly engaged in tidying up areas where the initial build has left debris, badly disturbed ground, exposed orange duct and so on.
 Generally, either individuals or small teams work on simple tasks such as removing surface stones, burying exposed ducting, raking over rough surfaces, and repositioning displaced features.
 No technical skills are needed.

 So, if you feel you can help in any way, please let us know by emailing email@example.com.
 And don't forget the kids, or students who might be heading home for the holidays!
 With their eye on the future they're likely to appreciate what we're trying to do.
 THANKS!

 Where, in no particular order, we celebrate all the great people who help make it happen

 Thank you.
 Your hard work and dedication, and that of all the other volunteers, has given us broadband that will make a massive difference to living here and will allow us to work efficiently from home.